IvanAldokhin/taxi-service/README.md

 8. Maven

 # <h2>How to start the application</h2>
-Your have 2 options run the app:
+You have 2 options run the app:
 * install MySQL
 * Install and configure Local Tomcat 9.0.50 Server (set "/" in Deployment - taxi-service:war exploded).